Can India make Fifth Generation fighters? All depends on Kaveri engine's development

 In theory the AMCA will be powered by a domestically manufactured Kaveri K9 or K10 engine, currently undergoing development by the Gas Turbine Research Establishment.
 But making powerful and reliable jet engines from scratch is hard.
 Only after the Kaveri engines are ready, supposedly in 2019, can the serious work on the airframe really begin.

-Proposed upgraded Kaveri engine will be a 90kN thrust class engine which will be marginally more powerful than GE supplied F404-GE-IN20 engine which is currently generating 84kN thrust .
+Proposed upgraded Kaveri engine will be a 90kN thrust class engine which will be marginally more powerful than GE supplied F404-GE-IN20 engine which is currently generating 84kN thrust.
 Ideally for Kaveri engine should be able to deliver 95 Kn thrust.

 Finally, the ADA and HAL will need to produce sufficiently powerful turbofan engines to meet performance specifications.
-This is further complicated by the need for an S-shaped air intake that will shield the reflective turbofan blades from showing up on radar, as well as specially designed nozzles to reduce the heat signature of the engines from infrared sensors.
+This is further complicated by the need for an S-shaped air intake that will shield the reflective turbofan blades from showing up on the radar, as well as specially designed nozzles to reduce the heat signature of the engines from infrared sensors.

 OneIndia News